Inns of Court

 The symbols reflect Justice Jackson’s stature as a lawyer with a national and international reputation, and as Attorney General, Supreme Court Justice and Nuremberg prosecutor.
 The motto reflects his integrity and his determination to achieve justice at the Nuremberg Trials on behalf of the oppressed.

-The John Jay Inn seal
+The John Jay Inn of Court seal

 The John Jay Inn